|

 Mpls Wheat Action Plan Summary

 • No action is currently recommended for the 2023 New Crop.
-Weather has been a dominant feature to price volatility this growing season with continued dryness concerns in not only the U.S., but also Canada and Australia.
-As we enter harvest season, there isn’t a strong likelihood of higher prices until after harvest, although both weather and geopolitical events can change suddenly to move prices higher.
-Insider will consider making sales suggestions if prices improve, while also continuing to watch the downside for any further violations of support.
+Weather has been a dominant feature this season with production concerns not only in the U.S., but also Canada and Australia.
+While prices have been weak due to low export demand, weather and geopolitical events can change suddenly to move prices higher.
+If prices begin to improve, Insider will consider making sales suggestions, while also continuing to watch the downside for any further violations of support.

 Other Charts / Weather